bhanupratapjain/CS5600-ComputerSys/hw2/README.md

 ##### Block Allocation
-Whenever there is no available block in `bin`, new block are added and distributed across all the bin of the respected arena.
+Whenever there is no available block in `bin`, existing heap is increased by a memory `PAGE` and this new memory is divided in blocks and distributed across all the bin of the respected arena.

+##### Thread Safety

+It is achieved by two locks

+- `global lock`: Used during initialization.
+- `arena lock`: Used during arena specific operations.

+##### Fork Safety
+To get a hold of all the free block in the child thread of all arenas, before fork, we unlock all the arenas and then these arenas are passed the child process.
+To achieve this we use `pthread_atfork` during init, and inject the following

+- `fork_prepare` : Acquire all arena locks by parent in parent process space before fork.
+- `fork_parent` : Release all arena locks by parent in parent process space after fork.
+- `fork_child`: Release all arena locks by child in child process space after fork.